-Saskatchewan Employee Vacation & Stat Holiday Entitlement is the fifth post in The Payroll Edge series “Employee Vacation & Stat Holiday Entitlement” where we outline Canadian employment compliance standards by province to assist you in hiring a Canadian worker.
+The Payroll Edge understands the need to outline Canadian employment compliance standards by province to assist you in hiring a Canadian worker.

 As a PEO in Canada, we’re often asked about whether there is stat and vacation pay differences between provinces.
 Every province has different holidays and different eligibility rules around paying the employee for time off.
 These rules apply to part time, full time, hourly or salaried employees.

 The following information was sourced from and is set out by The Saskatchewan Employment Act.

 The province of Saskatchewan has ten public paid stat holidays and 1 optional holiday at the employer’s discretion – Boxing Day on December 26.

 These mandatory holidays are;

 - Family Day on the 3rd Monday in February